fabriceyhc/nc_diversity_attacks/README.md

 jupyter notebook
 ```

-Lastly, the correlations were extracted into Google Sheets (`pearson_vs_spearman_correlations.pdf`) for formatting purposes.
+Lastly, the correlations were extracted into Google Sheets (`pearson_vs_spearman_correlations.pdf`) for formatting purposes and the visuals are also available in the `imgs` folder.